Death and funeral of Prince Philip, Duke of Edinburgh: Attendees

 Regulations against mass gatherings brought in because of the COVID-19 pandemic meant that the number of guests attending the funeral was limited to thirty.
 This limit did not include anyone working at the funeral, such as pallbearers and clergy.
-As a result, only members of the Royal Family and a limited number of relatives attended the ceremony inside the chapel.
+As a result, only members of the royal family and a limited number of relatives attended the ceremony inside the chapel.
 The Queen sat alone at the service.
 Per COVID-19 regulations, households were separated by two metres.
 All attendees were required to wear masks and not sing.

 The funeral departed from royal protocol with all family members attending in formal day dress rather than military uniforms, something which also occurred at the funerals of Diana, Princess of Wales, and Princess Margaret, Countess of Snowdon, though protocol was followed for the funeral of the Queen Mother.

-Prince Harry, who resides in California in the United States, had planned to return to the UK for the Duke's 100th birthday in June and the unveiling of a statue of his mother in July.
+Prince Harry, who was then living in the United States, had planned to return to the UK for the Duke's 100th birthday in June and the unveiling of a statue of his mother in July.
 He instead returned six days prior to the funeral.
 He would have been joined by his wife, Meghan, Duchess of Sussex, but she did not receive medical clearance from her doctor for making the trip due to her pregnancy.
 To comply with COVID-19 regulations for travel into the UK, Prince Harry had to quarantine for at least five days upon his arrival in the UK; there is an existing exemption in law which allows for mourners from abroad to temporarily leave quarantine to attend a funeral.

 Other attendees included Prince Philipp of Hohenlohe-Langenburg (grandson of the Duke's sister Princess Margarita), Hereditary Prince Bernhard of Baden (grandson of the Duke's sister Princess Theodora), and Landgrave Donatus of Hesse (grand-nephew of the Duke's sister Princess Sophie).
 The Duke had requested that members of his German family, who were prevented from attending his wedding, be allowed to attend his funeral; the group travelled to the UK on the weekend following his death and quarantined in Ascot, Berkshire.

-The prime minister, Boris Johnson, said he would not attend the funeral so as to allow as many members of the Duke's family as possible to attend.
+The British prime minister, Boris Johnson, said he would not attend the funeral so as to allow as many members of the Duke's family as possible to attend.

 Security

 Thames Valley Police started deploying officers on 13 April to search Windsor ahead of the funeral service.
-Security measures in the area were heightened, as police presence in the area also increased, with police forces checking vehicles around the town using the ANPR system.
+Security measures in the area were heightened, as police presence in the area also increased, with police forces checking vehicles around the town using the automatic number-plate recognition system.